Onome1991/Hangman_Project/README.md

 if len(guess) == 1 and guess.isalpha():
     print("Good guess:")
 else:
     print("Oops!
-That is not a valid input.")
+That is not a valid input.")codes